iCAS-SJTU/Chip-Like-A-House/README.md

     * Supports two primary modification modes:
         * **Rectangle-based Cutouts (`--rectangles` and `--coordinates`)**: Allows you to define rectangular areas (e.g., L-shaped corners, U-shaped notches) to be "cut out" from the original rectangular `DIEAREA`, resulting in a rectilinear shape.
         * **Direct DIEAREA Line Specification (`--diearea-line`)**: Enables you to directly input a complete rectilinear `DIEAREA` line, providing full control over complex chip boundary definitions.
+        * **Image-based Contour Recognition (`--generate-from-image`)**: Enables you to directly input an image with desired rectilinear shape, and the required width and height.
+After recognizing the contour with OpenCV and rearranging the coordinates, the `DIEAREA` line will be automatically replaced by the rectilinear one.
     * Identifies edge and internal points to correctly form the new rectilinear boundary.

 * **`modify_sample.sh`**: